 • Add to bookmark

 Now that ferries are making a comeback and that many tourists are staying away from flying, Normandy is back on the map as a greener and easily-accessible holiday destination.
-With five different routes from England to choose from, you’re sure to find one that suits your needs and tastes!
+With five different routes from England and two from Ireland to choose from, you’re sure to find one that suits your needs and tastes!

 ferries are back in style!

 These days, as people become more aware of their carbon footprint and the international health crisis is changing our travel habits, the ferry is seeing a real resurgence in popularity.
 Seen as a cleaner alternative to flying, ferry travel is also considered less stressful.
 Airport delays, increased security and luggage restrictions have had passengers tearing their hair out, and the recent Covid-19 measures haven’t made things easier.
 When catching the ferry, you can travel in the comfort of your own car and enjoy lots of space and fresh air once on board!
 If you’re a cycling enthusiast, you can take your bike too.
 Dogs are also accepted on several lines.
-Our beautiful part of France boasts four ferry ports linking us to Portsmouth, Poole, Le Havre and Newhaven.
+Our beautiful part of France boasts four ferry ports linking us to Portsmouth, Poole and Newhaven in the UK, and to Dublin and Rosslare in Ireland.
 Take a closer look at the different options you have:

 PORTSMOUTH TO CAEN-OUISTREHAM